 The Big Island is home to Mauna Kea, the tallest mountain in Hawaii, which rises to a majestic 13,796 feet.
-During the winter, the top of Mauna Kea can be covered in snow.
+During the winter, the top of Mauna Kea can be covered in snow, creating a striking contrast with the swaying palms and warm tropical beaches and down at sea level.
 The summit is home to the famous Keck telescopes, as its remote location in the middle of the Pacific, free from light pollution, makes it ideal for scanning the heavens.
-On clear days, you can see the telescope complex from the beaches and resorts down below.
+On clear days, you can see the telescope complex from the beaches and resorts down below along the Kohala Coast.

-Back towards sea level, the Big Island has lots of classic Hawaiian features for visitors to enjoy.
-The weather is warm and there are quiet and charming beaches and beach towns like Puako and Beach 69, and the world-famous Mauna Kea Resort.
+Besides these giant mountains, the Big Island has lots of classic Hawaiian features for visitors to enjoy.
+The weather is balmy and there are quiet and charming beaches and beach towns like Puako and Beach 69, and the world-famous Mauna Kea Resort beach.

-Kohala Coast Rentals – Waikoloa Resort to Mauna Lani
+Kohala Coast Rentals – Hualalai, Waikoloa, Mauna Lani and Mauna Kea Resort

 Most Exotic Estates vacation homes north of Kona on the Kohala Coast of the Big Island are clustered in the main resort areas.
 Driving north on Hawaii 19, Queen Ka’ahumanu Highway, you will see turn offs for the resort areas on your left, starting with Hualalai, followed by Waikoloa, Mauna Lani and then Mauna Kea.